pineipol/InSided/readme.md

 - Go into problems and develop a complete micro framework to be able to show also my develop skills and my architectural mindset.

-Of course, I choose number two, so this assesment has taken me "a little more" than expected.
+Of course, I choose number two, so this assessment has taken me "a little more" than expected.